Not every game can be rated solely by screenshots

 While not rising to the heights of the previously discussed visual design, the audio does a solid job of delivering.
 The main score is solid and perfectly fits this land.
 The enchanting tunes do a solid job of transporting players back to a time of maidens and heroic quests.
 Unfortunately, the accompanying sound effects pull you right out.
 Everything on offer feels tacked on and rushed when put up against the music.

 Value-wise, Glittering Sword is a decent proposition.
 The single-screen Sokoban-style puzzles are mind-numbingly difficult.
 The added fantasy adventure element is decent, but this should be looked at as more of a puzzle title.
-Plenty of videogame games will catch on to references to some gamings past greats, but in the end, feels more forced than natural.
+Plenty of video games will catch on to references to some gamings past greats, but in the end, feels more forced than natural.
 The concept here is solid but is only marginally pulled off.

 Review code provided